-Q3.6: Can TP-LINK powerline adapters work in unstable power line circuit?
+Q3.5: Can TP-LINK powerline adapters work in an unstable power line circuit?

 A: Yes.
 The voltage range that powerline adapters can work with is 100-240V, the general voltage fluctuation will not affect the stability.

-A: No. Usually, UPS has filter function.
+A: No. Usually, UPS has a filter function.
 It can cut the powerline connection.
-Some air-switches or breaker also have the same function.
-Besides, some power outlets have surge protector function which can also cut the powerline connection.
-You’d better not plug powerline adapters to outlets.
+Some air-switches or breakers also have the same function.
+Besides, some power outlets have a surge protector function which can also cut the powerline connection.
+You’d better not plug powerline adapters into outlets.

-A: Since HomePlug AV/AV2 protocol use the same frequency band with some other devices, Powerline products may interfere with devices such as lighting systems that have a dimmer switch or a touch-sensitive on/off feature, short wave radios, cable television system, VDSL devices, speakers, or other Powerline devices that do not follow the HomePlug AV/AV2 standard.
+A: Since HomePlug AV/AV2 protocol uses the same frequency band as some other devices, Powerline products may interfere with devices such as lighting systems that have a dimmer switch or a touch-sensitive on/off feature, short wave radios, cable television system, VDSL devices, speakers, or other Powerline devices that do not follow the HomePlug AV/AV2 standard.

 A: It depends, please refer to FAQ 882 for more details.

-Q3.10: Can TP-LINK powerline adapters work in different phases of three-phase circuit?
+Q3.9: Can TP-LINK powerline adapters work in different phases of the three-phase circuit?

 Your feedback helps improve this site.